bkamins/bkamins.github.io/_posts/2024-06-07-probability2.md

 # Conclusions

 I hope you found this puzzle interesting.
-If you are interested how the properties we described can be proven analytically I recommend you check out [this paper].
+If you are interested how the properties we described can be proven analytically I recommend you check out [this paper][analytical].

 [post]: https://bkamins.github.io/julialang/2024/05/24/probability.html
 [mini]: https://bkamins.github.io/julialang/2020/12/24/minilanguage.html